pedro15sousa/energy-based-models-compression/README.md

     - We developed simpler residual networks and straightforward CNNs to serve as student models.
     - These student models were trained using knowledge distilled from more complex networks.
     - Experimented with different distillation losses, ended up choosing MSE because of the nature of scalar energy outputs of EBMs.

+## Setup
+As long as you have Python3 installed, run the following commands:
+`python -m venv py_env`
+`source py_env/bin/activate`
+`pip install -r requirements.txt`

+## Getting started
+The quickest way to get started with experimentation is to load some of the notebooks in Google Colab.
+Notebooks that end in analysis (e.g. `knowledge_distillation_analysis.ipynb`) are for experimenting with trained models and the ones ending in EBM (e.g. `knowledge_distillation_EBM.ipynb`) focus on training/generating the compressed version of the baseline, using the matching techniques.
+A Google Drive folder is currently available with the pre-trained baseline model, the structured and unstructured pruned models, and 6 different student models.
+Extra models include different architecture experimentaions for the baseline.
+Depending on the desired experimentation, the user should load the models locally in a subfolder in `saved_models/MNIST/` (e.g. place all pruned models in `saved_models/MNIST/pruned/`).
+Some notebooks might require adjusting the file paths depending on if it is being ran from Colab or locally.
+Pre-trained models can be found in https://drive.google.com/drive/folders/1HJfPHmJdci1PkmCUN3Z6oLKN9o79VLrB?usp=sharing

+Alternatively, the user can re-train the models, including the baseline.
+The energy functions can be found in `energy_funcs` and the user can experiment with multiple.
+It is important to note that the larger EBMs were trained on NVIDIA A100 GPUs for close to 3 days, which might be highly costly money-wise.